pregan23/u3_lesson_express_sequelize/README.md

-# Express And Sequelize
+# Express & Sequelize

 ![](https://miro.medium.com/max/599/1*klzv0Ev8tTw7PafogculEQ.jpeg)

 ## Overview

-In this lab we'll learn how to integrate our newly learned Sequelize skills with Express to build a restful api.
+In this lab we'll learn how to integrate our newly learned Sequelize skills with Express to build a RESTful API.
 We'll perform full `CRUD` functionality on our `Twert` model.

 _"Yes, I know totally not a tweet or twitter..."_

-## Getting started
+## Getting Started

 - Fork and Clone
 - npm install